French ship Orient (1791): Career

-In 1798 Orient was appointed flagship of the squadron tasked with the invasion of Egypt, under Admiral Brueys, with Captain Casabianca as his flag officer.
+In 1798 Orient was appointed flagship of the squadron tasked with invading Egypt, which was under Vice-Admiral François-Paul Brueys d'Aigalliers with Captain Luc-Julien-Joseph Casabianca as his flag officer.
 Orient also ferried the chiefs of the Armée d'Égypte, notably General Bonaparte.
 The fleet avoided the British blockade and captured Malta before landing troops in Egypt.
 After the French looted the Knightly order fortress of Valetta of all its treasure and gold plate & bullion, a lot of it was loaded on the Orient (its estimated value was 9.3 million Francs, which Bonaparte hoped to put to good use in funding his expedition, but most of it was lost with the Orient later on).
 Afterwards, the squadron anchored in a bay east of Alexandria, in a purportedly strong defensive position.
 The British squadron under the command of Nelson discovered the fleet on 1 August, and Nelson attacked at 5.40pm the same day, starting the Battle of the Nile.
 Nelson had his units sail between the shore and the French ships at anchor, picking them one by one in a cross-fire.
 The British ship Bellerophon set anchor too late and found itself directly abeam the portside of the Orient.
 The two-deck ship, with a broadside of thirty gun, was no match for the Orient, and was completely dismasted and savaged in its cannon duel with the Orient.
 The Bellerophon cut her anchor free and drifted away from the fighting.
 Later on two British ships which had arrived late from their scouting mission (the Alexander and Swiftsure) arrived and attacked the burning Orient from her bow and stern.
 After burning for an hour, the Orient exploded spectacularly at 22:30.